roman01la/uix/docs/components.md

 ## :ref attribute

 [Refs](https://reactjs.org/docs/refs-and-the-dom.html) provide a way to refer to DOM nodes.
-In UIx ref is passed as a normal attribute onto DOM elements, similar to React. `use-ref` return a ref with Atom-like API: the ref can be dereferenced `@` and updated with either `reset!` or `swap!`.
+In UIx ref is passed as a normal attribute onto DOM elements, similar to React. `use-ref` return a ref with Atom-like API: the ref can be dereferenced `@` and updated with either `clojure.core/reset!` or `clojure.core/swap!`.

 ```clojure
 (defui form []